 Top 7 Worst Romance Scams on Tinder

-There are many documented scams on Tinder, some of which are much worse than others.
+There are many documented Tinder scams, some of which are much worse than others.
 The following 7 scams are just some of many examples of how you could get tricked or scammed on Tinder.

 1. Mark was Blackmailed Due to an Explicit Photo He Sent